 How to Help a Friend

-Encourage them to talk to people who can provide help and guidance.
+Encourage the survivor to talk to people who can provide help and guidance.

-Find a local domestic violence agency such as Doorways that provides counseling or support groups.
-If they need to go to the police, court or a lawyer, offer to go along for moral support.
+Find a local sexual violence agency such as Doorways that provides counseling or support groups.
+If they choose to go to the hospital, police, court or seek legal advice, offer to go along for moral support.
+You can also offer to be with them when they call a hotline or other resources.